[Updated for Nov 2022 results. Help our FRM MPS research by submitting your Part 1 and Part 2 results!]

 That said, aiming for a score of 65% and above in practice exams is a good position to be in, since passing scores can vary by exam as they get recalibrated.

 New this year, and thanks to our readers’ P2 results submission, we are able to increase our dataset distribution – and hence confidence – to provide estimates for FRM Part 2 minimum passing scores (MPS).

 Here are the latest FRM MPS estimates for FRM Part 2:

 - May 2022 = 52%

 This means that on average, you’ll need to get 40-43 questions correct in FRM Part 2 exam (out of 80 questions) to just make the cut-off score.

 But that’s too close a margin to aim for typically, and a safer score is to target getting around 48 questions correct in your Part 2 practice exams to ensure a high chance of passing the actual exam.

 Got your FRM exam results?
 Send us your results details for research!

 In order to help all FRM candidates better, we would like to collect results data from our FRM readers who recently completed their exams, especially if you know your computer-based exam score.

-We haven’t had sufficient Part 2 candidates submitting their results yet, so do share this article with your friends to help us all out!
+Please share this article with your friends to help us all out!
 Thank you 🙂

 All you need to do is complete and submit this form below, and you will be notified once we have completed our FRM passing score analysis – thanks!